CusterIO/React-SoundChart/express-server-databas/README.md

 Storing configuration in the environment separate from code is based on "the tweleve-factor app methodology".

 It should only include environment-specific values such as database passwords or API keys.
 Your production database should have a different password than your development database.
-## What differs in your application when running it in development from running it in production?
+## What differs in the application when running it in development from running it in production?
 The node.js application runs more effective by the command NODE_ENV=production.
 In production you need to run in https, either by using a proxyserver or make the app itself create a https server.
 You also need secured session cookies.

 NODE_ENV also remove stack traces in error pages.

 Allot of the environment variables also changes, including changing the redirecit from authent. and details like the webhooks delivery adress.
-## Which extra modules did you use in the assignment?
-Motivate the use of them and how you have make sure that they are secure enough for production
+## Extra Modules
 ### https://snyk.io
 I used snyk to run a security test on my dependencies.
 This was the result:
 ![Snyk Test](rh222ki-examination-3/snyktest.PNG)